NedimKunovac/graduation_project/README.md

 This code is open source as of the _1st of July 2023._ All contrubtions after that date are welcome.
 For major changes, please open an issue first to discuss what you would like to change.
 All design feedback is also welcome.

 ### Property and license
 _All intelectucal property behind this application belongs to **Alen Šerifović** and subsequently to **Ant Colony Sarajevo**, as the idea was created and proposed by him.
-The original design, code, feature set and its interpretation are the work of **Nedim Kunovac**, **Mirza Redžepović** and **Edin Žiga**, with some parts of design being proposed by **Halid Kasapović**.
+The original design, code, feature set and its interpretation are the work of **Nedim Kunovac**, **Mirza Redžepović** and **Edin Žiga**, with some parts of the design being proposed by **Halid Kasapović**.
 Any distribution and use of this property is strictly prohibitied without the knowledge of the authors.
 This is someone's hard work, respect it._